EU, NATO, Benelux…

 - Jazz wouldn’t be jazz without the Belgians.
 In 1846, Adolphe Sax, a Belgian instrument maker, created the saxophone.
 Imagine what jazz would be like without the mellow sound of a saxophone.
 Hits like Baker Street and Careless Whisper wouldn’t probably have been born.

-Note: Other prominent Belgian inventions are the Body Mass Index (BMI), the electric tram, and plastic.
+Note: Other prominent Belgian inventions are the Body Mass Index (BMI) and plastic.

 - Cricket is not English?
 A sport that’s so quintessentially British that they’re one of the few Europeans who play it.
 Yet the classic game is a thing today thanks to Belgium.
 A study by an Australian researcher recently discovered an evident reference to cricket in the 16th-century work of John Skelton, an English poet.
 In his 1533 poem, Skelton refers to weavers from Flanders, the northern part of modern Belgium.
 This adds weights to the claims that the immigrants brought cricket with them and played it on fields close to their sheep, using shepherd’s crooks as bats to strike the ball.